BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 ## Processing a Geometry In Place ##

 Sometimes a filter needs allow the user to process it's geometry "in place" in order to ease the number of filters that are needed to remove temporary DataObjecsts.
-If your filter needs this kind of capability, then take a look at the "CropImageGeometry" or "RotateSampleRefFrame" filters
+If your filter needs this kind of capability, then take a look at the "CropImageGeometry" or "RotateSampleRefFrame" filters.